 This place is perfect for people watching and it’ll give you a good idea of what the average Costeño (named used to describe the locals of Acapulco) loves about life since these little moments are the ones that matter the most.

 Also, be sure to visit Diego Rivera’s mosaic located in the Inalambrica street if you’re a lover of the fine arts.

 Hike to the Top of the Roqueta Island

 From Caleta Beach (and from the Zocalo as well) you can take a crystal-bottom boat for a day trip to the Roqueta Island.
 On the way you will see the underwater statue of the Virgin Mary and a performance involving a young man feeding a sea urchin to the colorful fish of Acapulco (you can watch them from the crystal-bottom of the boat).

 However, the real wonders are the impressive views that you can enjoy from the top of the Roqueta Island if you dare to hike to the top (approximate time 45 minutes each way).

 PS.
 Don’t be scared by the military men guarding the lighthouse at the top of the Island, I promise you they’re friendly!

-What to do and see in Acapulco #06 Visit the Anti-Pirate Fuerte de San Diego
+Visit the Anti-Pirate Fuerte de San Diego

 Speaking about culture, no visit to Acapulco is complete without stopping at the Fuerte de San Diego, an anti-pirate star-shaped fortification that was used centuries ago to repel the Pirates of the Pacific (no relation to the Pirates of the Caribbean).